-Consultant / Pittsburgh
+Consultant / Cincinnati

 Mr. Klein holds a B.S. degree in Construction Management.
 Mr. Klein has over 5 years of experience in project controls, delay analysis, project management, inspections, project oversight, contemporaneous project schedule updates and forecasting, 4D modeling, constructability reviews, and what-if analyses.
 He has experience in multiple industries with various types of delay claims and provides thorough and concise summaries of findings and analyses of claims for clients.